awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 1. Choose **Save changes** to add the entered email addresses to your account\-level suppression list\.

-## Adding email addresses in bulk to the Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-add-bulk"></a>
+## Adding email addresses in bulk to your Amazon SES account\-level suppression list<a name="sending-email-suppression-list-manual-add-bulk"></a>

-You can add addresses in bulk by first uploading your contact list into an Amazon S3 object followed by using the [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the Amazon SES API v2\.
+You can add addresses in bulk by first uploading your contact list into an Amazon S3 object followed by using the [CreateImportJob](#CIJ-add-bulk-API) operation in the Amazon SES API v2\.

 **Note**
-There's no limit to the number of addresses that you can add to the account\-level suppression list, but there is a bulk add limit of 100,000 addresses in an Amazon S3 object per API call\.
+There's no limit to the number of addresses that you can add to your account\-level suppression list, but there is a bulk add limit of 100,000 addresses in an Amazon S3 object per API call\.

 To add email addresses in bulk to your account\-level suppression list, complete the following steps\.
 + Upload your address list into an Amazon S3 object in either CSV or JSON format\.